Pilgrimage for COP26

 Bonnington

-After leaving the Rosebank Cemetery, we crossed Bonnington Road, a toll road at the end of the 18th century.
-We entered into what would have been Bonnytoun (pretty village in Scots), encompassing mills and land which was part of the Barony of Broughton (mentioned in a Royal Charter 1143).
-Flanking both sides of the road are modern estates as well as the much older red stone, Burns Tenements (on the right) which used to be the tannery.
-Incidentally, we were going to be seeing the graves of leather workers with their pincer tongs and other tools adorning them in the North Leith Burial Ground, further along the way.
-Using the power of the Water of Leith, there was a conglomeration of businesses in the area and there is one existing mill wheel in the mill lade at Bonnyhaugh Cottages (on the left).
+After leaving the Rosebank Cemetery, we cross Bonnington Road, a toll road at the end of the 18th century.
+We enter into what would have been Bonnytoun (pretty village in Scots), encompassing mills and land which was part of the Barony of Broughton (mentioned in a Royal Charter 1143).
+Flanking both sides of the road are modern estates as well as the much older red stone Burns Tenements (on the right), which used to be the tannery.
+We were also going to be seeing the graves of leather workers with their pincer tongs and other tools adorning them in the North Leith Burial Ground, further along the way.
+Using the power of the Water of Leith, there was a conglomeration of businesses in the Bonnytoun area, and there is one existing mill wheel in the mill lade at Bonnyhaugh Cottages (on the left).

 Who was Eliza?